ProtractorNinja/teatime/README.md

 # T.E.A.T.I.M.E.
 Tea Time is a Minecraft editor I write back in 2011.
-It doesn't work any more (thanks to some game-changing updates that I was too tired to change), but I figured I'd put the source code here anyways -- moreso for keeping track of than for anything else.
-The files contained within reflect a snippet of my past, terrible practices and all.
-I haven't changed anything aside from adjusting the directory hierarchy a little and removing some old information from the original readme, which is below.
+It doesn't work any more (thanks to some game-changing updates that I was too tired to implement fixes for), but I figured I'd put the source code here anyway - moreso for keeping track of than for anything else.
+This project reflects a snippet of my past, terrible practices and all, but since it was my first complete program I have a special place in my heart for it.
+I haven't changed anything aside from adjusting the directory hierarchy a little, removing some pointless data, and adding Markdown compatibility to the original readme, which is below.

 Feel free to do whatever you wish with it.

 # Original readme.txt
 T.E.A.T.I.M.E.
-Current version : 1.6
-Changelog:
-> 2011.03.31 Initial Release
+Current version: Release for MC 1.8 (?)

 Created by the Protractor Ninja Bugs?
 Glitches?
 Other mysterious problems?
 Please, do some research first.
 But if you can't solve your